 What are the symptoms of Legionnaires' disease?

-The incubation period (the period of time between breathing in the germs (bacteria) and developing symptoms of the illness) is normally 2-10 days.
+The incubation period is the period of time between breathing in the germs (bacteria) and developing symptoms of the illness.
+This period is normally 2-10 days.
 However, it can be up to 2 weeks.
 On average, the incubation period is 3-6 days.

 Symptoms tend to become worse quite quickly as the infection spreads through the lung tissue.
-You may become breathless, breathe fast, and develop a tight chest.
+You may become breathless, breathe fast and develop a tight chest.
 You may have pain in the side of the chest when breathing, worse when taking a deep breath.
 (This is called pleuritic chest pain and is probably due to the surface of the lung becoming inflamed.)
 These are typical symptoms of the lung infection pneumonia.
-(See separate leaflet called Pneumonia for more information.)
+See separate leaflet called Pneumonia for more details.

 Other symptoms of Legionnaires' disease include confusion, a feeling of sickness (nausea), being sick (vomiting) and diarrhoea.
 About 3 in 10 people have symptoms that affect the gut (gastrointestinal tract).